johnnytillqvist/Python_Instacart/README.md

 # Data
 The dataset used for this project consists of open-source data from 2017, which was made available by [Instacart](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2).
 # Tools
 The project involved the use of both Excel and Python.
-In Python, several libraries were utilized, including:
+In Python, several libraries were utilized, including: Pandas, NumPy, Seaborn, Matplotlib, and SciPy.

-• Pandas
-• NumPy
-• Seaborn
-• Matplotlib
-• SciPy